quanterall/HaskellMaterials/basics/01-values-and-functions.md

 ### Exercises (Pipelines using partial application)

 1. Define a function using a pipeline that takes a list of `Int`, gets all the even numbers in it, multiplies them all by two and returns the sum[1].
-Create a version that uses a named argument and one that does not.
+Define versions that use:
+   - a named argument; with `&`
+   - an unnamed argument; with `>>>`

 2. Define a function using a pipeline that takes a list of `Int`, gets all the even numbers in the beginning of the list[2], multiplies them all by two, sums them up and returns whether or not the sum is even.
-Create a version that uses a named argument and one that does not.
+Define versions that use:
+   - a named argument; with `&`
+   - an unnamed argument; with `>>>`

 3. Define a function using a pipeline that takes a list of strings, takes all the strings beginning with "#", then discards all leading "#" or " " from the resulting strings.
+Take note of what kind of structure you are working with and what we need to do to work with the structures inside.

 #### Exercise notes (Pipelines using partial application)